The Boss Baby: Plot

-On Take Your Kid to Work Day, the parents take Tim and Baby with them to Puppy Co., where the boys sneak away to investigate.
-They are captured by Francis Francis, CEO of Puppy Co, who reveals he was previously the Boss of Baby Corp, but started to slowly grow up because he was partially intolerant to the formula.
-He was fired and forced to live with a hillbilly family, but saved his magic pacifier.
-He steals Baby's formula, intending to use it to make a "Forever Puppy" incapable of aging or dying, which will take all love from babies and give him his revenge on BabyCorp.
+On Take Your Kids to Work Day, the parents lift the grounding and take Tim and Baby with them to Puppy Co.
+While investigating, they are caught by Puppy Co.'s CEO, Francis E. Francis, who is then revealed to be Baby's longtime idol: Super Colossal Big Fat Boss Baby, a former CEO of Baby Corp who got fired due to aging from lactose intolerance.
+He takes Baby's formula to create a "Forever Puppy" incapable of aging, which will take all love from babies and give him his revenge on Baby Corp.

-Francis whisks Tim's parents away to a conference in Las Vegas, and leaves his brother Eugene to watch the children in the guise of a female nanny.
-Without the formula, Baby starts to periodically revert to normal infant behavior.
-The boys, with help from the neighborhood toddlers, escape Eugene and head to Las Vegas, where they find Francis ready to send a rocket of Forever Puppies out into the world.
-Tim's parents suspect something is wrong when they hear their children, but are locked up underneath the rocket to be burned.
-Tim and Baby fight Francis on a raised walkway, pretending to be pirates; they knock him into the vat of augmented formula, where he turns back into a baby and is taken home by Eugene.
-Tim saves his parents, but Baby goes completely infantile and is stranded on the rocket, which is about to launch.
-Tim sings him a lullaby, and Baby jumps to him and is revived by the formula.
+Francis takes Tim's parents to a Las Vegas conference and leaves his older brother Eugene to pose as a female nanny to watch them.
+The boys attack Eugene with fake vomit and escape from him with the help of the neighborhood toddlers.
+They reach Las Vegas, where they find Francis ready to launch a rocket of Forever Puppies out into the world.
+Tim's parents are trapped below the rocket to be burned.
+Tim and Baby fight Francis on a catwalk, making him fall into a vat of formula that turns him back into a baby.
+Tim and Baby save Tim's parents and eject the Forever Puppies from the rocket before it launches.

-Baby is taken back to Baby Corp and promoted to CEO.
-Some Baby Corp employees enter Tim's house, where they remove evidence of Baby, and make his parents forget about him while they are sleeping.
-One of them asks Tim if he would like to forget too, but he declines.
-Baby and Tim miss each other terribly, and Tim finally invites Baby back, saying if there is only love enough for one of them, Baby can have it all.
-Realizing that love is something that grows, instead of being split, Baby returns, this time as a normal infant boy named Theodore "Ted" Templeton.
+Baby goes back to Baby Corp and becomes CEO.
+Baby Corp workers erase evidence of Baby and the parents' memories of him.
+One of these workers asks Tim if he would like to forget about Baby, but he declines.
+Tim and Baby soon realize they miss each other deeply, and Tim invites him back, saying that he wants him back as his brother.
+Baby returns as a regular baby named Theodore "Ted" Templeton, realizing love is something that grows, instead of being divided.

-Years later, an adult Tim and Ted tell the story to Tim's eldest daughter, who is apprehensive about the arrival of her new baby sister.
-After the adults leave, the newborn little girl reveals she is a Boss Baby, too, surprising the elder daughter.
+Years later, in the 2000s, an adult Tim and Ted tell the story to Tim's daughter, Tabitha, who is apprehensive about the arrival of her newborn baby sister.
+The newborn girl, named Tina, is revealed to be an employee of Baby Corp, like her uncle, surprising Tabitha.